markpmlim/MetalCubemapping/Readme.md

 **Demo 2: Convert six 2D Cubic environment maps to an EquiRectangular map.**

-This demo loads and instantiates a MTLTexture of type MTLTextureTypeCube from 6 .HDR files located in the "Images" folder of this project.
-Two sets of .HDR files are provided; the sets have been converted from the files equirectImage.hdr and newport_loft.hdr.
+This demo loads and instantiates a MTLTexture of type *MTLTextureTypeCube* from 6 .HDR files located in the "Images" folder of this project.
+Two sets of .HDR files are provided; the sets were converted from the files *equirectImage.hdr* and *newport_loft.hdr*.

 An offscreen renderer is called to convert the six 2D Cubic environment maps to a 1:1 EquiRectangular projection (aka Spherical Projection) map.

 Finally, within the main rendering loop, the generated EquiRectangular map is displayed as 2:1 rectangular image.
 We have to scale the geometry (a 4:2 quad) to fit Metal's [2,2,1] NDC (normalised device coordinates) box.

-The texture output by the fragment function "outputEquiRectangularTexture" can be saved to disk by pressing an "s"/"S" key.
+The texture output by the fragment function *outputEquiRectangularTexture* can be saved to disk by pressing an "s"/"S" key.
 To output the 1:1 EquiRectangular map as a 2:1 graphic, an Affine transformation is performed on the generated 1:1 graphic.

-Note: the previous iteration of this demo uses a special function to load hdr.
+Note: the previous iteration of this demo uses a special function to load the *.hdr* image file.
 The EquiRectangular map was saved in HEIC format.
-Currently, the demo using 2 C functions viz. stbi_loadf() and stbi_write_hdr from the stb_image (header) library to load and save the hdr images.
+Currently, the demo using 2 C functions viz. *stbi_loadf()* and *stbi_write_hdr* from the stb_image (header) library to load and save the .HDR images.

 <br />
 <br />